Psilocybin could help improve treatment-resistant depression

 A recent study is giving new hope for those suffering from difficult-to-treat depression.

 According to researchers, psilocybin, a compound found in psychedelic mushrooms, may be useful in treatment-resistant depression.
-The preliminary study was published in the journal Scientific Reports and has gained traction over its findings.
+The preliminary study was published in the journal Scientific Reportsand has some all ears over its findings.

 Researchers began by analyzing functional magnetic resonance imaging (fMRI) data of 19 participants with a diagnosis of treatment-resistant major depression; they did not organize a control group with placebos.
 Before and after receiving psilocybin, 16 of the 19 participants had their cerebral blood flow (CBF) and blood oxygen-level dependent (BOLD) resting-state functional connectivity (RSFC) examined by researchers.